 To determine adequate proportion, needs assessment data, information received at the Public Hearing, and current proportions were reviewed.
 Program utilization and expenditures in programs that have under-expended and/or not met their objectives were analyzed.
 Assessment results included the following issues: accidents in the home, transportation, taking care of another person (adult & child), obtaining information about services, and isolation.
 These can be addressed more readily in programs offered under Access and In-Home Services.
-The change in adequate proportions percentages will allow for 50% of the funding to be set and allow for the other 50% of the funding to be used flexibly in order to best address the needs of the community.
+In FY 13-14, due to recommendations from the Advisory Council, there was a change in adequate proportions percentages increasing Legal Assistance from the proposed 5% to 9%.
+This brought the set funding to 54% and the flexible funding, to be used to best address the needs of the community, to 46%.

-SECTION 14 - NOTICE OF INTENT TO PROVIDE DIRECT SERVICES
+SECTION 14 - NOTICE OF INTENT TO PROVIDE DIRECT SERVICES PSA 8